wyang10/airflow_dbt_demo/README.md

 # Modern ELT Pipeline with Embedded Data Quality at Scale
 ## Airflow · dbt · Snowflake · Great Expectations · Docker · CI/CD

-This repo is structured to show:
+This repo is intended for data engineers who want a production-like ELT template with orchestration, modeling, and quality gates.
+It is structured to show:
 - orchestration patterns
 - modeling patterns
 - quality gates